AGENTS

 Source: https://extension.js.org/blog/announcing-2-0-0-alpha

-Extension.js 2.0.0-alpha introduces 30+ starter templates, browser-specific manifest fields, and SWC-powered compilation for faster cross-browser builds.
+Extension.js 2.0.0-alpha introduces 30+ starter templates, browser-specific manifest fields, and SWC-powered compilation for faster builds.

 Extension.js is all about making cross-browser extension development as easy as possible.